mathias-brandewinder/mathias-brandewinder.github.io/_posts/2026-03-18-ransac-part-2.md

 predictions are inliners to select a model, which we define as "the predicted value must be within 0.1 from the correct value".
 And we are done!

+> Note: we could, and perhaps should, use less than 5 observations.
+Also, using a threshold of 70 decent values when we know 50% of the values are outliers is probably too aggressive.

-`search` produces an infinite sequence of models, with decreasing loss, which we can then look at.
-For instance we could start searching until we get actual candidates, take at least 20, and return the last one:
+`search` produces an infinite sequence of models, with improving loss, which we can then look at.
+For instance we could start searching until we get actual candidates (`Seq.choose`), then take at least 20, and return the last one, which will by definition be the best one found so far:

 ``` fsharp
 let best =